elizabethxlee/Introduction-to-Java-Programming-10th-edition-/Chapter 1 - Introduction/Checkpoints.md

 Memory is volatile - any information stored in memory is lost once the system is powered off.
 Storage devices permanently store data and can transfer data to memory.

+*(Liang, p.
+4)*

+## 1.10 What language does the CPU understand?

+## 1.11 What is an assembly language?

+## 1.12 What is an assembler?

+## 1.13 What is a high-level programming language?

+## 1.14 What is a source program?

+## 1.15 What is an interpreter?

+## 1.16 What is a compiler?

+## 1.17 What is the difference between an interpreted language and a compiled language?

 ## References
 Liang, Y. D. (2015).*Introduction to JAVA programming: Comprehensive version* (10th ed.).
 Upper Saddle River, NJ: Pearson/Prentice Hall.